 How to prepare for your Breast Reduction surgery

 At your initial consultation, your surgeon will go over everything you should expect during your surgery.
+Your plastic surgeon will discuss how much breast tissue you would like removed.
+They will also go over recovery instructions including what kind of surgical bra to wear during recovery.
 Depending on your current health status, you may need to stop taking certain medications or dietary supplements (some drugs such as aspirin may thin the blood and be dangerous for surgery as they increase bleeding).
 You should also quit smoking if you are a smoker, since nicotine can significantly impair healing.

 Your surgeon will discuss the specific plans for your surgery.
 There are several different breast reduction techniques and each has different skin incisions and scars.
 Your surgeon should demonstrate on your body what your scar will look like.
 He or she will also let you know how long you will be in the operating room.
 On average, a breast reduction can take 2-4 hours in the operating room.
-Obviously, the larger the reduction, the longer it will take.
+Obviously, the larger the breast reduction scars are, the longer it will take.

 All breast reduction surgeries require prior medical evaluations and possibly lab tests.
-You may need to have a mammogram as well if you are 40 years or older, or have any personal or family history of breast problems.
+You may need to have a mammogram as well if you are 40 years or older, or have any personal or family or medical history because of breast problems.

 Recovering from breast reduction surgery

 This surgical procedure is done as an outpatient, meaning that you will be permitted to go home the same day.
 After an appropriate time in the recovery room, you will be able to leave with your surgical escort.
 You will be given pain medications, but we find that a breast reduction recovery tends to be among the least painful procedures that we perform.